-- Neither the USDA nor the Canadian Food Inspection agency (and most other countries) require labeling of sulfites when it’s added in small amounts (<10 ppm.)
+- Neither the USDA nor the Canadian Food Inspection Agency requires labeling of sulfites when it’s added in small amounts (<10 ppm).

-- So the only way to know that there aren’t added sulfites in processed foods is to look for No Preservatives or Preservative Free on the label.
-Something labeled as Natural or Made with Organic Ingredients is not necessarily sulfite free.
+- So the only way to avoid added sulfites in processed foods is to look for No Preservatives or Preservative Free on the label.
+Something labeled as Natural or Made with Organic Ingredients is not necessarily sulfite-free.

 - Anything in the bulk section that isn’t labeled preservative-free, especially coconut and dried fruit.

 - “Freshly baked” items from a grocery store or restaurant chain.
-They are usually mixed in a central location, then kept fresh with added sulfites until they are “fresh baked”.
+These are usually mixed in a central location, then kept fresh with added sulfites until they are “fresh baked”.

 - French fries from any restaurant that doesn’t slice their own fries daily.

-For anyone with a sulfite allergy, here is a list of some foods that naturally contain sulfites:
+Here is a list of foods that naturally contain sulfites:

-- Grapes (which is why even no added sulfite wines still contain sulfites)
+- Fresh grapes, which is why even no added sulfites wines may contain sulfites.

 - Iceberg lettuce

-- There’s a lot more… but it varies depending on individual sensitivity.
-If you think you have an allergy, I recommend talking with your doctor.
+There’s a lot more on the list… but it varies depending on individual sensitivity.
+If you think you have sulfite sensitivity, I recommend talking with your doctor.